Custom SCIM Integration with Snowflake¶

 Execute the following SQL statements in your preferred Snowflake client.
 Each of the following statements is explained below.

-use role accountadmin; create or replace role generic_scim_provisioner; grant create user on account to role generic_scim_provisioner; grant create role on account to role generic_scim_provisioner; grant role generic_scim_provisioner to role accountadmin; create or replace security integration generic_scim_provisioning type=scim scim_client='generic' run_as_role='GENERIC_SCIM_PROVISIONER'; select system$generate_scim_access_token('GENERIC_SCIM_PROVISIONING');
+use role accountadmin; create role if not exists generic_scim_provisioner; grant create user on account to role generic_scim_provisioner; grant create role on account to role generic_scim_provisioner; grant role generic_scim_provisioner to role accountadmin; create or replace security integration generic_scim_provisioning type=scim scim_client='generic' run_as_role='GENERIC_SCIM_PROVISIONER'; select system$generate_scim_access_token('GENERIC_SCIM_PROVISIONING');

 The example SQL statements use the ACCOUNTADMIN system role and the GENERIC_SCIM_PROVISIONER custom role is granted to the ACCOUNTADMIN role.